tommy-mitchell/listr-cli/readme.md

 ### Named Tasks

-Tasks can be pre-fixed with a custom name.
+Tasks can be prefixed with a custom name.
 By default, task titles use the first word of a command.

 <details>
 <summary>Example</summary>